Looking for work abroad but are unsure where you should go?

 Moving onto a warmer climate - Lisbon, a historic city on the west coast of Portugal.

 Fun Fact: The sun is up around 290 days of the year here - imagine the tan and temperatures fairly fall below 15 Degrees.

-Lisbon is known for its hospitality and its family style so you will feel at home in no time.
+Lisbon is known for its hospitality and it's family style so you will feel at home in no time.
 You may like to know about a particular delicacy here in Lisbon is Cod in many various ways so if you don't like Fish no is the time to change that.

 Working in Lisbon can feel like a holiday with the sun, sandy beaches and warm atmosphere.
 We like to call this a professional holiday abroad.

-In terms of cost of living, renting in Lisbon can be quite expensive with €500-€600 per month for somewhere in the city center but the cost of food and public transport is quite low.
+In terms of cost of living, renting in Lisbon can be quite expensive with €500-€600 per month for somewhere in the city centre but the cost of food and public transport is quite low.

 Like the idea of the office Monday-Friday & beaches Saturday & Sunday?
 Click Now for More Multilingual Jobs Abroad in Lisbon.

 Eindhoven is a young and aspiring city in the south of the Netherlands.
 As a large number of historical buildings were destroyed in World War II, Eindhoven is a model city for modern architecture.

 Fun Fact: The most famous building is probably the ''Evolution'', which looks likes like a landed alien spaceship which is now used as a conference enter.